Student Money and Accommodation

 If you need to set up a fee payment plan, please contact the University's Income Collection team – incomecollection@londonmet.ac.uk

 All appointment requests for the Student Money and Accommodation Advice team can be made by completing the online request form.
+Please give as much detail as you can to your query as this will help the team to respond appropriately.

 The Student Services team can then allocate you to the next available appointment, or refer your query to an appropriate University team to answer.